-- How is MSF supporting the homeless community in the UK?
+- How did MSF support the homeless community in the UK?

-The team monitors and manages residents’ medical needs and, if necessary, refers them to hospital for further treatment.
-They also coordinate links to local GPs, as well as mental health and drug and alcohol services.
-The centre opened on 11 April and has the capacity to host 60 residents.
+The team monitored and managed residents’ medical needs and, if necessary, referred them to hospital for further treatment.
+They also coordinated links to local GPs, as well as mental health and drug and alcohol services.
+The centre opened on 11 April and had the capacity to host 60 residents.

-High specification accommodation will ensure that all residents have their own rooms and bathrooms, which is essential to prevent outbreaks among the homeless community.
+High specification accommodation ensured that all residents had their own rooms and bathrooms, which is essential to prevent outbreaks among the homeless community.

 - Why did MSF decide to work in the UK?

 All our responses across the world are based on an objective assessment of needs and our ability to respond.
-In the UK, our teams have identified medical needs where MSF’s expertise could be of value and we are responding accordingly.
+In the UK, our teams identified medical needs where MSF’s expertise could be of value and we responded accordingly.

 While it is very unusual for MSF to launch big activities in high-income countries, it is entirely normal for MSF to provide life-saving emergency humanitarian support where it is needed.